Form 60: Who Should File, How to Fill & Download Form 60 Online

 What documents do I need to submit for PAN Form 60 in case I have applied for a PAN card but have not received it yet?

-In such situation, it is necessary to provide proof of application submission.
+In such a situation, it is necessary to provide proof of application submission.

 Are non-residents also required to submit PAN Form 60?

-Non-residents are exempted from submitting Form 60, but this exemption is applicable only for specific transactions like hotel or restaurant bill payments, debit card/credit card applications, etc.
+Non-residents are exempt from submitting Form 60, but this exemption applies only to specific transactions, such as hotel or restaurant bill payments and debit card/credit card applications.

 What if a minor undertakes a transaction that requires a PAN card?